Decimalish

 movePoint(valueNumeric, placesNumeric): decimal

-Returns the value with the decimal point to the right a relative number of places.
-Negative values of places moves the decimal point to the left.
+Returns the value with the decimal point moved to the right by the given number of places; negative values move it to the left.

 Rounding